 • Failure to wash off your makeup: Even if you are opting for noncomedogenic products, they can still wreak havoc on your skin if not washed off at night or after hitting the gym.
 "So after exercising and before bed, include the neck area in your cleanup," says Waldorf.
 "Even a pre-moistened makeup remover towelette will do the job.
 And for the back of the neck, make sure that hair products—leave-in conditioner or gels or pomades are removed from the skin of the neck."

 • Aggressive treatment or exfoliation: Treating breakouts is a slippery slope, and too much of a good thing is possible.
 Aggressive exfoliation, or trying too many products (especially those containing harsh ingredients, such as glycolic acid or benzoyl peroxide) might exacerbate a breakout, making the problem even worse.

 • Stress: While stress alone usually isn't the cause of acne, it certainly doesn't help.
-In fact, a 2007 study of adolescents found that psychological stress is associated with increased sebum production.
+In fact, research has found that not only is stress strongly linked to acne, but it may also increase sebum production and delay wound healing.
 In other words: more stress, more problems.

 Reach for products containing acne-fighting ingredients.